 • Personal care

-• Ability to engage in social activities
+• Participation in social activities

 The Recommendations

-• Future therapy, treatment and/or rehabilitation needs
+• Ongoing therapy, treatment or rehabilitation recommendations

 Our commitment to you